Popcore/verisart/README.md

 make test
 ```

+Running the above command will also generate code coverage, accessible as an HTML file in the /artefacts folder.

 ## TODO/Nice to have
 - user authentication
 - better error handling
+- CI for automated builds
+- logging and monitoring
 - A cli tool for allowing for runtime configuration